pajacobson/Ceedling/README.md

+## Important Note

+This is a fork of the [Ceedling](http://throwtheswitch.org/) Sublime Text 2 plugin.

+Minimal changes have been made to update print statements to Python 3 print functions.
+The package depends on the Sublime Text Rake package available on [GitHub](https://github.com/SublimeText/Rake) and [PackageControl](https://packagecontrol.io/packages/Rake).

+This package supports [Ceedling](http://throwtheswitch.org/) prior to version 0.28.1 (released June 2017).

 Description
 ===========

 [Ceedling](http://throwtheswitch.org/) is a set of tools and libraries for testing and building C applications.
-This package adds support to Sublime Text 3 and 4 for developing Ceedling applications.
+This package adds support to Sublime Text 3 for developing Ceedling applications.

 Ceedling Installation
 =====================